OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-cli/ps.md

 # View Running Apps

-Use `ll-cli ps` to view running linyaps Apps.
+Use `ll-cli ps` to view running linyaps apps.

 View the help information for the `ll-cli ps` command: